dannguyen/journalism-syllabi/README.md

 <a href="http://jclass.umd.edu/cars/772/syllabus.htm">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This is a course in the basic elements of computer-assisted reporting.
+        This is a course in the basic elements of computer-assisted reporting.
 You will learn how computer spreadsheet and database programs can be used to find details, leads and stories in collections of electronic records.
-With the proper training and inclination, journalists who are comfortable with the...</em></p>
+With the proper training and inclination, journalists who are comfortable with the
+        </small></p>

         <p>Instructors: Dan Keating, Ira Chinoy</p>
     </td>
     <td>
-        University of Maryland
+        <small>University of Maryland</small>
     </td>
   </tr>